Gliptal/TPW-Settings/README.md

 TPW Settings
 ======

-This small program should provide an easy and efficient graphical interface to configure the TPW MODS package, that has proven essential for a thorough enjoyement of [ArmA III](http://www.arma3.com/).
+This small program provides an easy-to-use and efficient graphical interface to configure the TPW MODS package, that has proven essential for a thorough enjoyement of [ArmA III](http://www.arma3.com/).

-Everything is coded in Java, and simply acts as a graphical version of `TPW_MODS.hpp` that tpw himself has already set up to configure his mod package.
+It is coded in Java so the JVM is required (although 95% of PCs and Laptops will already have it installed by default), and simply acts as a graphical version of `TPW_MODS.hpp` that [tpw](http://forums.bistudio.com/member.php?62814-tpw) himself has already set up to configure his mod package.

 Changelog
 ======

+[1.1.0]

+- program now opens in the center of the screen
+- **ENTER** key press is no longer required
+- added HUD section
+- working 'REVERT' button

 [1.0.0]

-First working release
+- first working release

 Usage
 ======

 The main window shows the collection of all available TPW Mods.
-The colored column to the left of every button acts as a quick reference to the state of the mod (green: enabled | red: disabled).
-Clicking on a button will open the relevant mod page, where changes to every value can be easily made. **ENTER** must be pressed after every change or the value will not register: this rule applies only on text fields, checkboxes and dropdowns do not require an **ENTER** press.
+The colored column to the left of every button is as a quick reference to the state of the mod (green: enabled | red: disabled).
+Clicking on a button will open the relevant mod page, where changes to every value can be easily made by either editing a value directly or by selecting an appropriate one via checkboxes or comboboxes.

+'APPLY': saves any changes you made by writing them in the config file.
+'REVERT': cancels any changes you made by reloading the values that were set just before the program was run.

-Tooltips are available on mouse hover, describing the whole mod (in the main window) or the single parameter (in the relevant mod window).
+Tooltips are available on mouse hover, describing either an whole mod (in the main window) or a single parameter (in the relevant mod window).

 Next Steps
 ======

-1. Working 'REVERT' button
-2. Working presets
+1. Working presets
-3. HUD section
+2. Expanded HUD section
-4. HUD live preview
+3. HUD live preview

 Limitations
 ======

 - `TPW_MODS.hpp` must be in the same folder with `TPW Settings.java` for the program to work.
-- **ENTER** must be pressed every time a change is made in the text fields for it to register in the file.
-This is due to Java limitations, and will hopefully be addressed in the future.
-- HUD is still not implemented: you will have to edit those values manually.
+- HUD is only partially implemented: you still have to insert all values as strings (no checkboxes and comboboxes yet).
+- HUD tooltips missing.

 Progress
 ======